 Thank you for your continued support through the most recent lockdown.
 We are all looking forward to a summer of boating, more so than ever after a winter of confinement.

 Update 5th January 2021

 England enters full lockdown

-From Tuesday 5th January, Scotland will enter a full lockdown due to the increasing spread of the Coronavirus.
+From Tuesday 5th January, England has entered a full lockdown due to the increasing spread of the Coronavirus.

-At this time of national emergency, we strongly urge you to follow the strict rules of the lockdown to protect our families and communities, as well as ensuring the NHS has the capacity to provide treatment to those who require it.
-We are following the advice of the Scottish government and we kindly ask our berth holders to do the same by staying at home and only travelling for essential purposes.
+At this time of national emergency, we strongly urge you to follow the strict rules of the lockdown to protect your families and communities, as well as ensuring the NHS has the capacity to provide treatment to those who require it.
+Whilst the Dry Stack and boatyard remain operational, we are following the advice of the government and we kindly ask our berth holders to do the same by staying at home and only travelling for essential purposes.

-You can read the specific restrictions regarding the new lockdown at the gov.scot website.
-At the moment, this lockdown is expected to last until 1st February when Scotland will revert to the level 1-4 system which has been in place since late-2020.
+You can read the specific restrictions regarding the new lockdown at the gov.uk website.
+At the moment, this lockdown is expected to last until mid-February at the earliest when England will revert to the tiered system which has been in place since late-2020.

 We have no doubt that, in time, we will all be enjoying our boating again and we look forward to an enjoyable 2021 season on the water.